Joel-hou/registry-scripts-win10/README.md

 - Add "Edit with Vim" to right click menu

   Right click add-edit-with-neovim.reg
-- Automatically empty the recycle bin after you logged in
+- Automatically empty the recycle bin after you log in

   Task Scheduler create new task
 ```